 - The lap guides keep the lap belt going across the hips, protecting precious internal organs.

 - The shoulder guide which safely holds the shoulder belt in place, away from the neck, ensuring your child feels comfortable and secured.
-(The vest removes his desire to tuck the belt behind his back or under his arm, an unsafe practice that often happens with a backless booster.)
+(Thus removing the desire to tuck the belt behind the child’s back, an unsafe practice that often happens with a backless booster.)

-- This revolutionary “car seat” has been crash tested as a harness restraint and meets — mostly exceeds — all U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.
+- This revolutionary “car seat” was crash tested as a harness restraint and exceeds U.S. Federal Motor Vehicle Safety Standards (FMVSS 213) crash test requirements.

-The RideSafer® Travel Vest can give you peace of mind with its impressive crash performance.
-(Additional crash test numbers and videos can be viewed here.)
+The RideSafer Travel Vest can give you peace of mind with its impressive crash performance.
+(See some crash test numbers and videos here.)

 The RideSafer has been available in the U.S. since 2004.
-Marketed primarily as solution for children with special needs in the beginning, the vest has only caught the attention of more parents as a solution for travel, 3 across or carpooling in the very recent years.
+Marketed primarily as solution for children with special needs in the beginning, the vest has only caught the attention of more parents as a solution for travel with kids, fitting 3 across or carpooling in the very recent years.

 We want to know, what did you think when you first heard about the RideSafer?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

 Copyright 2016 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.